NlGBOB/bloxd-scheduler/README.md

 // This is a complete, copy-pastable example for a code block. const STORY_TAG = 'story_sequence';

-// Define an array of functions, where each function schedules the next. const storySequence = [
+const storySequence = [
     () => {
         api.sendMessage(myId, "A strange energy hums from the code block...");